 Across the Industry, Zero Trust (ZT) has gained wide acceptance as the next generation model for securely delivering IT services and solutions anywhere in the world, on any device or system.
 Zero Trust is not a single product, but a modern security framework based on the notion of never trust, always verify.
 The journey to a full Zero Trust Architecture (ZTA) implementation requires careful planning across people, processes, and technologies.
-No matter where a Public Sector entity is in the journey to secure users, applications, and endpoints, VMware has the extensive experience as a leader with the tools and technology to work with those agencies/organizations, as well as with your partner(s) of choice to complete the journey.
+No matter where a Public Sector entity is in the journey to secure users, applications, endpoints and the data; VMware has the extensive experience as a leader in cybersecurity and recently identified as such in the 3Q21 Forrester Wave Report for ZTNA, with the tools and technology to work with those agencies/organizations, as well as with your partner(s) of choice to complete the journey in the deployment of NextGen Identity Management (IdM), Network Security and Data Protection, while providing continuous monitoring and access visibility.

 Several key aspects of the cybersecurity framework have come to the foreground in the last several years.
 For example, the NIST Special Publication 800-207 on Zero-Trust, as well as agency and branch-specific endeavors.
 In April of 2021, the White House released an Industrial Control Systems Cybersecurity Initiative to improve critical infrastructure cybersecurity.
 In July of the same year, the White House published a National Security Memorandum that tasks several federal agencies with developing cybersecurity performance standards for critical infrastructure.
 However, the bottom line of these executive orders, memorandums and policies can be summarized into two key directives for all Federal entities: